 Control devices with your voice

-Opting for an open source voice control system, such as the Assist feature offered by Home Assistant, allows you to add the convenience of voice commands to your Bluetooth-powered smart home setup.
+Opting for an open-source voice control system, such as the Assist feature in Home Assistant, lets you add voice commands to your Bluetooth-powered smart home setup.
 This means less worry about tech companies spying on you and the ability to set up elaborate automation sequences with a single command.
 Using Home Assistant, you can program an entire list of if-then-because functions on your Bluetooth-connected devices, then trigger them all at once with a single voice command.
 You can also have fun with it, by making the trigger a pop culture reference like “execute order 66” or “do the thing.”

 Remotely disable outlets and devices

-These small, smart devices normally monitor a device’s power consumption, allowing you to track how much juice it’s using and turn it off remotely.
+These small, smart devices typically monitor a device’s power consumption, letting you track how much juice it’s using and turn it off remotely.
 But again, to do this through a branded app, you need to share information about your home.
-So, to use a smart plug in an interesting way, simply connect it to a Bluetooth module and program it to automatically turn off when a device is not actively in use.
-This may take some trial and error, as not all devices have the same idle power consumption, but it’s a great project to optimize your smart home’s power consumption and ultimately reduce electricity bill costs.
+So, to use a smart plug, simply connect it to a Bluetooth module and program it to automatically turn off when a device is not actively in use.
+This may take some trial and error, as not all devices have the same idle power consumption, but it’s a great project to optimize your smart home’s power consumption and ultimately reduce your electricity bill.